Stata

 Answer

 Before starting to answer, let us indicate just two situations in which this question might arise.
-You might wish to work with a smaller dataset, either that is defined by this criterion, or that is its complement.
-Or, you might wish to define a dummy variable (say, indicating firms subject to some particular regulation, which fall only into certain industries).
+You might wish to work with a smaller dataset that is defined by either this criterion or its complement.
+Or, you might wish to define an indicator or dummy variable (say, indicating firms subject to some particular regulation, which fall only into certain industries).
 Our example code focuses on the first, but, essentially, the same basic idea applies to the second.

 1 The obvious but tedious way